kenatiod/MUT/Understanding Machine Understanding.md

 #### 7.3.1 -- Escape from AIcatraz

+{ Insert illustration of a robot in a jail cell }

+_Alice chews on an electronic stylus_

 Alice: I've been thinking a lot about the potential risks we need to consider as we develop the MUTT and push towards more advanced AI systems with genuine understanding capabilities.

 Bob: You mean things like the possibility of an AI system somehow overriding its training constraints or safety measures?
 The idea of an unconstrained superintelligent AI has kept more than a few people awake at night.